jaegertracing/documentation/content/docs/client-libraries.md

 rank: 4
 ---

-All Jaeger client libraries support the [OpenTracing standard](http://opentracing.io).
-The following resources provide more information about instrumenting your application with the OpenTracing APIs:
+All Jaeger client libraries support the [OpenTracing APIs](http://opentracing.io).
+The following resources provide more information about instrumenting your application with OpenTracing:

 * [OpenTracing tutorials](https://github.com/yurishkuro/opentracing-tutorial) for Java, Go, Python, and Node.js
 * A deep dive blog post [Tracing HTTP request latency in Go][http-latency-medium]
 * The official OpenTracing documentation and other materials at [opentracing.io](http://opentracing.io)
-* The `opentracing-contrib` [org on GitHub](https://github.com/opentracing-contrib) contains many repositories with off-the-shelf instrumentation for many popular frameworks, including JAXRS & Dropwizard (Java), Flask & Django (Python), Go std library, etc.
+* The [`opentracing-contrib` org on GitHub](https://github.com/opentracing-contrib) contains many repositories with off-the-shelf instrumentation for many popular frameworks, including JAXRS & Dropwizard (Java), Flask & Django (Python), Go std library, etc.

 The rest of this page contains information about configuring and instantiating a Jaeger tracer in an application that is already instrumented with OpenTracing API.